plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Jones, D. T., Taylor, W. R., and Thornton, J. M. 1992.
 The rapid generation of mutation data matrices from protein sequences.
 Comput Applic Biosci, 8, 275–282.
 (JTT amino acid model)

-Jukes, T. H., and C. R. Cantor.
+:hibiscus: Jukes, T. H., and C. R. Cantor.
 1969.
 Evolution of protein molecules.
 Pages 21-132 in H. N. Munro (ed.), Mammalian Protein Metabolism.
 Academic Press, New York.
 (JC69 model)

 :hibiscus: Kidd, K. K., and Sgaramella-Zonta, L. A. 1971.
 Phylogenetic analysis: concepts and methods.
 American Journal of Human Genetics 23: 235-252.

-Kimura, M. 1980.
+:hibiscus: Kimura, M. 1980.
 A simple method for estimating evolutionary rate of base substitutions through comparative studies of nucleotide sequences.
 Journal of Molecular Evolution 16:111-120.
 (K80/K2P model)

-Kishino, H., and M. Hasegawa.
+:hibiscus: Kishino, H., and M. Hasegawa.
 1989.
 Evaluation of the maximum likelihood estimate of the evolutionary tree topologies from DNA sequence data, and the branching order in hominoidea.
 Journal of Molecular Evolution 29: 170-179.
 (F84 model, KH test)

 :hibiscus: Kluge, A. G., and J. S. Farris.
 1969.
 Quantitative phyletics and the evolution of anurans.
 Systematic Zoology 18:1-32.

 Kolaczkowski, B., and J. W. Thornton.
 2008.
 A mixed branch length model of heterotachy improves phylogenetic accuracy.
 Molecular Biology and Evolution 25:1054–1066. (mixture of edge length sets heterotachy model)

-Lanave, C., G. Preparata, C. Saccone, and G. Serio.
+:hibiscus: Lanave, C., G. Preparata, C. Saccone, and G. Serio.
 1984.
 A new method for calculating evolutionary substitution rates.
 Journal of Molecular Evolution 20:86-93.
 (GTR model)

 Larget, B., and D. L. Simon.
 1999.
 Markov chain monte carlo algorithms for the Bayesian analysis of phylogenetic trees.
 Molecular Biology and Evolution 16: 750-759. (see also Holder et al. 2005)